QualITAWG/qualitawg.github.io/2024/0-Calls.md

 QualITA panel track is meant to be a unique academic and industrial forum to discuss different viewpoints concerning gaps and challenges to be addressed by the CINI WG on System and Service Quality community.
-QualITA panels are 15-minutes talks that are planned to be delivered in a session of 30 minutes or 1 hour.
+QualITA panels are planned to be delivered in a session of 30 minutes or 1 hour.
 The conference is intended to be self-funded, and not requiring any registration fee.
 For this reason, there will be no economical support, unless a sponsor is found.
 Nevertheless, should there be the possibility of having a volunteer and self-funded Keynote speaker, a Keynote session could be introduced.

-## 5-Minute Pitch Presentations: Share Your Vision

-To strengthen the CINI Working Group on System and Service Quality community, the QualITA meeting will feature 5-minutes pitch presentations — dynamic, focused talks designed to spark discussion and collaboration.
-The goal of the pitch presentations is to foster knowledge sharing and lay the groundwork for potential **new joint works**, which the authors may choose to further develop and publish independently and at their own discretion, in the form and venue they consider most appropriate.
-Participants are invited to present a brief slide-supported pitch highlighting recent research results, project outcomes, group activities, or visionary (blue-sky) ideas.
-This is a great opportunity to showcase your work in a clear and engaging way.
-Slides are required — think concise, visual, and impactful.
+## Open Contributions (blue sky basic research free speech)

+The main reason for the QualITA meeting will be to strengthen the CINI WG on System and Service Quality community, by sharing to the participants the most recent results and achievements.
+For this reason there will be the opportunity of presenting a 20 minutes free speech contribution, which can be based on recent talks given in international conferences, on internal presentations, project meetings, summary of the activities of a research group or brand new ideas (blue sky).
 PhD students and young researchers are particularly encouraged to present their research and experiences.

 ## Case Study and Industrial Practice